1. Home

 When does cart abandonment trigger?

-Then after ~15-30 minutes, as long as the customer hasn’t come back to the checkout and/or completed a purchase, we’ll fire off the event and pass through their email (and name if completed) through to your autoresponder service (or service as selected in your rule).
+After approximately 15-30 minutes, as long as the customer hasn’t come back to the checkout and/or completed a purchase, we’ll fire off the event and pass through their email (and name if completed) through to your autoresponder service (or service as selected in your rule).

 What information is passed through?